fhstp/soniscope-jupyter/README.md

 the `install` command every time that you rebuild your extension.
 For certain installations you might also need another flag instead of `--sys-prefix`, but we won't cover the meaning of those flags here.

+To use symlinks in Windows 10, you can turn on Windows' developer mode.

 ### How to see your changes
 #### Typescript: